How I travel the world despite being terrified of flying

 5. Tell a member of the crew that you’re scared prior to take-off

 Sometimes the captain will take time for a quick chat and answer any question you might have.
 Once up in the air, the flight attendants will also most likely come over to you from time to time to see if everything is ok.
 Just getting confirmation that the weird sound or sudden turbulence is normal usually calms me down quite a lot.

 6. Bring healthy snacks & avoid caffeine

 You know how good potato chips taste up in the air?
 For a while now I’ve been searching for a healthier alternative that doesn’t lack in flavor.
 So I was super happy when I discovered “Hi I’m skinny sticks“.
 How cool is the name by the way?
 Their tasty sticks are grain-based, vegan, gluten-free and contain chia seeds.

 I always bring a couple of meal replacement bars.
 You know sometimes those airplane meals just don’t do it for me!
 And being hungry will only make your flight experience worse.
-My favorites are these peanut butter & caramel bars from Atkins, a meal and a treat all in one.
+My favorites are the Matcha Organic Superfood Bars from Nth Degree Snacks, a small meal and a treat all in one.
 Remember to avoid caffeine and energy drinks, as an overly alert state of mind can make you even more jittery.
 But drink lots of other liquids, as dehydration will not help you either.